 Were you able to go on with your day “as usual”?

 Or were you stuck just by imagining how things would go?

-Boost your efficiency by being more forgiving. #MindfulPlanning Click To Tweet
+Boost your efficiency by being more forgiving one day at a time. #coaching #mentorship #MindfulPlanning Click To Tweet

 The STRESS caused by that ANIMOSITY stopped you from focusing on the tasks at hand, didn’t it?

 Unsolved issues stay in our mind, and we ruminate them over and over again.

 It seems like the Universe is doing its best to remind us of what happened and how that person (or people) made us feel.